‘Some of the best whiskey I’ve had’: Columbus distillery expands to 15 more states - NewsBreak

 Middle West , known for producing award-winning spirits since 2008, has partnered with the Independent Distributor Network to expand distribution to an additional 15 states.
 Now, Middle West can be found in over 40 states across the U.S.

 “[IDN] became a really good partner, a really good fit for us,” said Ryan Lang, co-founder of Middle West.
-“Throughout COVID, [our goal] was to increase our footprint nationally.”How a new Columbus flower shop grew from the COVID-19 pandemic
+“Throughout COVID, [our goal] was to increase our footprint nationally.”Former Buckeye arrested on robbery charges in Memphis

 Established in 2019, IDN provides distribution for wineries and distilleries and has an alliance of members from 28 states.
 The partnership expands Middle West’s footprint to Alabama, Georgia, Illinois, Iowa, Kansas, Michigan, Minnesota, Mississippi, Nebraska, North Dakota, New Mexico, Oklahoma, South Dakota, Tennessee, and Texas.